-The Company presently has approximately 25 employees in the United States and approximately 160 permanent and 120 temporary workers in the Philippines.
+The Company presently has approximately 25 employees in the United States and approximately 180 permanent employees in the Philippines.
+Additionally, the Company employs temporary workers in the Philippines, on an asneeded basis.

 Foreign Operations

 All of the Company's exploration activity is in the Philippines.
 All potential economic benefit from the Company's current activities will be derived from foreign operations if the Company's Philippine asset becomes productive.